Author

 Dave:

 That’s interesting.
 Yeah, I like this one.
 I mostly invest in downtown areas in bigger cities.
 And so my primary tenants are what you would call dinks, right?
 Double income, no kids, which usually pay high, but they turnover a lot for sure.
 These people move every year, every two years.
 That’s just part of the game.
 Luckily I invest in places where you can usually do that without a vacancy, but it’s definitely a sort of an opposite sort of strategy.
-I have bought in some solid school districts and I’ve always sort of used that as a strategy or I’ve started using that as a strategy to avoid vacancy.
+I have bought in some solid school districts and I’ve always used that as a strategy or I’ve started using that as a strategy to avoid vacancy.
 But it sounds like you’ve taken the exact opposite approach.
-It’s pretty interesting.
+Pretty interesting.

 Dion:

-Yeah, so I’ve had tenants that have lost their job and never missed a day of rent.
+Yeah.
+So I’ve had tenants that have lost their job and never missed a day of rent.
 So if you’re in a good school district, in a good area and you have two dinks high income, I have what I call dink wads dual income, no kids with a dog.

-And I’ve got
+And I’ve

 Dion: